TL;DR: Why High Achievers Feel “Not Enough” After Success…in 20 seconds.

 According to Cleveland Clinic, persistent self-criticism can increase anxiety and reduce long-term well-being.

-Confidence cannot stabilize under constant internal monitoring.
+Confidence cannot stabilize under:

 How to Quiet the Inner Critic Without Losing Your Edge